zarf-dev/proposals/0033-registry-proxy/README.md

 `zarf init` will fail if both `--registry-proxy` and `--registry-url` are used.
 Similarly, init will fail if any of the `--registry-*-file` flags are not empty and `--registry-proxy` is not true.

-When a node is added to the cluster, the daemonset will attempt to create a new proxy image however, there will be no injector on the node for the proxy to pull from.
-To solve this there will be a small controller in the cluster that monitors pods in the proxy daemonset for the status `ErrImagePull` or `ImagePullBackOff`.
-When a proxy pod is in one of these statuses it will spin up the injector daemonset and wait for the proxy daemonset to be healthy.
-This would not replace the the initial injection process during `zarf init` as the controller will be spun up after the first injection happens to avoid the chicken and egg problem.
+The injector will run as a daemonset in the cluster, this means that the image for the injector must be present in every node.
+There is no distro agnostic way to verify that an image is on every node.
+This is fine for the nodeport solution as the cluster generally must run at least a few pods in the kube-system namespace, and we could determine an image present on a node using this, however it's not valid to assume that a multi node cluster has a pod running on each node.
+Zarf will attempt to use an image from a running pod in the kube-system namespace as the injectors base image since some distros bake these images into each node.
+In cases where every kube-system image is not baked into every node, the init could fail.
+To get around this, users will be able to specify an image reference that they know is either baked into each node or able to be pulled in their environment using a flag called `--injector-image`.
+A universal example of an image that can be used here is the pause image as it is required for any pod to start, so every node in a cluster must have access to it.
+If their initial deployment failed the user can run `zarf init --registry-proxy --injector-image=registry.k8s.io/pause:3.10`.

-In order for the controller to start the injection process when a new node is added to the cluster it will need the configmap payloads already in the cluster.
-To achieve this the payload configmaps will no longer be deleted from the cluster during `zarf init` when the registry proxy solution is used.
+The long lived injector means that the payload configmaps will no longer be deleted from the cluster during `zarf init --registry-proxy`.
 This amounts to about an additional 32mb of configmaps stored in the cluster permanently.

 In order to allow the Zarf CLI to connect to the internal registry over mTLS Zarf will configure any https requests to the registry to use the CA and client certificates by pulling them from the cluster.